 Casuarina equisetifolia (C. equisetifolia), a conifer-like angiosperm with resistance to typhoon and stress tolerance, is mainly cultivated in the coastal areas of Australasia.
 C. equisetifolia, making it a valuable model to study secondary growth associated genes and stress-tolerance traits.
-However, the genome sequence is unavailable and thus wood-associated growth rate and stress resistance at the molecular level is largely unexplored.
-We therefore constructed a high-quality draft genome sequence of C. equisetifolia by a combination of Illumina second-generation sequencing reads and Pacific Biosciences single-molecule real time (SMRT) long reads to advance the investigation of this species.
+However, the genome sequence is unavailable and therefore wood-associated growth rate and stress resistance at the molecular level is largely unexplored.
+We therefore constructed a high-quality draft genome sequence of C. equisetifolia by a combination of Illumina second-generation sequencing reads and Pacific Biosciences single-molecule real-time (SMRT) long reads to advance the investigation of this species.
 Here, we report the genome assembly, which contains approximately 300 megabases (Mb) and scaffold size of N50 is 1.06 Mb.
-Additionally, gene annotation, assisted by a combination of prediction and RNA-seq data, generated 29,827 annotated protein-coding genes and 1,983 non-coding genes, respectively.
-Furthermore, we found that the total number of repetitive sequences account for one third of the genome assembly.
-Here we also construct the genome-wide map of DNA modification, such as two novel forms N6 -Adenine (6mA) and N4-methylcytosine (4mC) at the level of single-nucleotide resolution using single-molecule real-time (SMRT) sequencing.
-Interestingly, we found that 17% of 6mA modification genes and 15% of 4mA modification genes also included alternative splicing events.
-Finally, we investigated cellulose, hemicellulose, and lignin-related genes, which associated with secondary growth and contained different DNA modification.
-The high-quality genome sequence and annotation of C. equisetifolia of this study provide valuable resources to strengthen our understanding of the diverse traits of trees.
-This article is protected by copyright.
-All rights reserved.This article is protected by copyright.
-All rights reserved.
+Additionally, gene annotation, assisted by a combination of prediction and RNA-seq data, generated 29 827 annotated protein-coding genes and 1983 non-coding genes, respectively.
+Furthermore, we found that the total number of repetitive sequences account for one-third of the genome assembly.
+Here we also construct the genome-wide map of DNA modification, such as two novel forms N6 -adenine (6mA) and N4-methylcytosine (4mC) at the level of single-nucleotide resolution using single-molecule real-time (SMRT) sequencing.
+Interestingly, we found that 17% of 6mA modification genes and 15% of 4mC modification genes also included alternative splicing events.
+Finally, we investigated cellulose, hemicellulose, and lignin-related genes, which were associated with secondary growth and contained different DNA modifications.
+The high-quality genome sequence and annotation of C. equisetifolia in this study provide a valuable resource to strengthen our understanding of the diverse traits of trees. © 2018 The Authors The Plant Journal © 2018 John Wiley & Sons Ltd.

 Journal: The Plant journal